Debbieliang9/torchMojiBot/README.md

 After completing all the steps, send a direct message "this is great!" to your bot in the Slack workspace.
 You should see the following.

 ![Slack](https://github.com/cw75/torchMojiBot/blob/master/images/slack.png)

+After you are done having fun, remember to delete all the AWS resources you created!